eakl/diffy/README.md

   - Trim it (common head and tail)
   - Test for singular Insertion / Deletion
   - If it doesn't solve the problem, test for TwoEdits
-  - If it doesn't solve the problem, test for TwoEdits2 (complex 2 edits)
-  - If it doesn't solve the problem, apply the LCS algorithm 3.
+  - If it doesn't solve the problem, apply the LCS algorithm

 https://neil.fraser.name/writing/diff/